laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

 The `FILESYSTEM_DRIVER` environment variable has been renamed to `FILESYSTEM_DISK` to more accurately reflect its usage.
 This change only affects the application skeleton; however, you are welcome to update your own application's environment variables to reflect this change if you wish.

+#### The "Cloud" Disk

+**Likelihood Of Impact: Low**

+The `cloud` disk configuration option was removed from the default application skeleton in November of 2020.
+This change only affects the application skeleton.
+If you are using the `cloud` disk within your application, you should leave this configuration value in your own application's skeleton.

 <a name="flysystem-3"></a>
 ### Flysystem 3.x